eml-eda/chessy/README.md

 ```bash
 make run-all
 ```
-This command will execute the Cheshire `helloworld` test, which is a basic program that prints "Hello World!" to the console through the UART adapter script.
+This command will execute the Cheshire `helloworld` test, which is a basic program that prints "Hello World from Cheshire!" to the OpenOCD console.

 ## Check Other Available Targets